spack/spack/lib/spack/docs/module_file_support.rst

 Using module files via Spack
 ----------------------------

-If you have installed a supported module system either manually or through ``spack bootstrap`` and have enabled shell support (as described in :ref:`InstallEnvironmentModules`), you should be able to run either ``module avail`` or ``use -l spack`` to see what module/dotkit files have been installed.
-Here is sample output of those programs, showing lots of installed packages.
+If you have enabled shell support and if module support is available, you should be able to run either ``module avail`` or ``use -l spack`` to see what module/dotkit files have been installed.
+If module support is not available (the 'module' command is not available) you can add it using the instructions in :ref:`InstallEnvironmentModules`.
+Here is sample output of ``module avail`` and ``use -l spack``, showing lots of installed packages.

 .. code-block:: console